zixi-liu/ETLProjectOpioidCrisis/README.md

 Here are things we want to look at when we load data:

 We have all naloxone refills of Naloxone at PP and all overdose responses and naloxone administrations in Philadelphia in 2018.
 We want to build a scheme that contains the number and amount of naloxone refills each month and the survival rate and rate of naloxone administered for overdose incidents each month.

+## Transform

+In order to transform the overdose responses and naloxone refills of Naloxone data and use it in our study we performed the following:

+- Performed data cleaning on overdose responses and naloxone refills of Naloxone data (i.e removing missing data and outliers).
+- Summarized total number of naloxone refills received at PP and total amount of naloxone used by participant by month for year 2018.
+- Summarized survival rate and rate of Naloxone Administered for overdose incidents at PP by month for year 2018.
+- Conducted a merge on incident months and refill months to create a dataframe.